rocco/node-base/README.md

 - "mongoose" for mongodb connectivity
 - "connect-mongo" for persistent sessions

-The project also tries to include a complete setup including things like:
+The project tries to include a complete setup including things like:

 - environment differences (development, testing, production)
 - jshint setup (but its setup really depends on your preferences)